DataDog/chaos-controller/README.md

 ## Getting Started

+> :bulb: Read the [latest release quick installation guide](https://github.com/DataDog/chaos-controller/releases/latest) to know how to deploy the controller.

 Disruptions are built as short-living resources which should be manually created and removed once your experiments are done.
 They should not be part of any application deployment.
 The `Disruption` resource is **immutable**.
 Once applied, you can't edit it.
 If you need to change the disruption definition, you need to delete the existing resource and to re-create it.

 Getting started is as simple as creating a Kubernetes resource: